 Oquendo has shown his work in New Jersey, New York, Florida, United Kingdom; as well as created murals throughout New Jersey and New York.
 Oquendo's most notable exhibitions are a 2016 solo show at Solo(s) Project House in Newark, NJ, a 2017 solo show at the Henao Contemporary Center in Orlando, FL, and a 2020 solo show at Equal Space located in Newark, NJ.

-He is currently an art educator through The Paul Robeson Galleries at Rutgers University, and currently the Head of the Visual Arts Department in Visual Arts at Bard Early College in Newark, NJ.
+Oquendo was formally an Art educator through The Robeson Galleries at Rutgers University, and currently the Head of the Visual Arts Department in Visual Arts at Bard Early College in Newark, NJ.
 He is represented by LeonidesArts NY.

 David D. Oquendo developed a personal constructed script.
 He calls this writing system, “Metaphrase”.
 This “Metaphrase” is a series that includes large-scale wall renderings (indoor and outdoor), mixed media paintings, as well as sculptures.
 The artwork explores the artist’s ideas and questions of identity and language.